JetBrains/intellij-sdk-docs/tutorials/live_templates/template_support.md

 ## Implement TemplateContextType
 A [`TemplateContextType`](upsource:///platform/lang-api/src/com/intellij/codeInsight/template/TemplateContextType.java) tells the IntelliJ Platform where the Live Template is applicable: Markdown files.
-The IntelliJ Platform does not define the `MARKDOWN` context ID, so this class defines it.
+Every context must have a unique `TemplateContextType` defined for it, and many context types are defined by the Platform.
+The `MarkdownContext` class defines it for Markdown files.
-A file's extension determines the applicable context.
+Ultimately, a file's extension determines the applicable Markdown context.

 ```java
 {% include /code_samples/live_templates/src/main/java/org/intellij/sdk/liveTemplates/MarkdownContext.java%}